Switchbacks on the Zion-Mount Carmel Highway

-Q. Why do I have to pay a tunnel escort fee?
+Q. Why do I have to pay a tunnel one-way traffic control fee?

-A. Zion National Park charges $15 for oversized vehicles to be escorted through the Zion-Mount Carmel Highway Tunnel on Highway-9.
+A. Zion National Park charges $15 for oversized vehicles for the one-way traffic control service through the Zion-Mount Carmel Highway Tunnel on Highway-9.
 The purpose of the fee is to offset the cost of ensuring safe passage for oversized vehicles.
 The Zion Tunnel has been the site of several minor and some serious and fatal vehicle accidents through the years.
-With the tunnel escort system in place, safety for all vehicles has improved greatly.
+With the tunnel one-way traffic control system in place, safety for all vehicles has improved greatly.

 Q. How many times can I go through the tunnel in my oversized vehicle for the $15 fee?